-She is currently promoting and selling her products at the Vero Beach Farmers Market as well as the Downtown Fort Pierce and Village Shops farmers markets.
-You can order ahead of time on her website, gardenofestherpasta.com, and pick up at any of these farmer’s markets every weekend during the season.
-In addition, you can look for her products in local stores such as Sealantro on 6th Avenue, Rhonda's Fresh Seafood Market, Carmine & Lucia's, and deLITEful Kitchen.
-You can also find it on the menu at area restaurants such as Vincent's Vero, Citron Bistro, Watermark Grille, Cobalt, Spritz City Bistro, Fire and Wine, Counter Culture, DiMare, and Prima Pizza and Pasta.
+Now that the Oceanside Vero Beach Farmers Market, Downtown Fort Pierce, and Village Shops Vero Beach are temporarily closed, Chin is making her fresh pasta available through two new farmers market delivery services: Farmers Market Drop Off (farmersmarketdropoff.com) and Treasure Coast Harvest (tcharvest.com).
+You can still order ahead of time directly on her website, gardenofestherpasta.com, and make pick-up arrangements personally.
+In addition, you can look for her products in local stores such as Sealantro on 6th Avenue, Rhonda's Fresh Seafood Market, The Mercantile at The Tides, and deLITEful Kitchen.
+You can also find it on the menu at area restaurants such as Vincent's Vero, Citron Bistro, Watermark Grille, Cobalt, Spritz City Bistro, Fire and Wine, and Counter Culture, many of whom are offering take-out and delivery options.
 Garden of Esther is also active on both Facebook and Instagram, engaging with visitors by sharing their recipes, highlighting other local vendors, and spotlighting the Treasure Coast community.

 Support of her Treasure Coast community is another driving force behind all of Garden of Esther’s decisions.
 In addition to sourcing ingredients from are vendors, Esther also volunteers around town at events like the Thanksgiving Turkey Trot and the annual Salvation Army bell-ringing.
 She frequently donates pasta to IRC schools, the Human Nature Foundation, and the Hope for Families Top Chef Challenge.
 “Every decision, business or personal, no matter how small, can be made in a way that also benefits our community.”